mjip/Multidocument-Summarization-using-SumBasic/README.md

-# Multidocument-Summarization-using-SumBasic
+# Multidocument Summarization using SumBasic
 Multidocument summarization using the SumBasic implementation, with three variations to give varied results.
 Uses Python3 and nltk.

-`sumbasic.py` implements the algorithm from the paper:
+sumbasic.py implements the algorithm from the paper:
 Ani Nenkova and Lucy Vanderwende.
 The Impact of Frequency on Summarization.
 Microsoft Research, Redmond, Washington, Tech.
 Rep. MSR-TR-2005-101.
 2005. <https://www.cs.bgu.ac.il/~elhadad/nlp09/sumbasic.pdf>